How it works

 Here are some of the actions we’ve taken to ensure we’re compliant:

-We’ve also subscribed to several third party services that provide us Web Application Firewall (WAF) and a systematic block of potential threats.
+We’ve also subscribed to several third-party services that provide us with a Web Application Firewall (WAF) and systematic blockage of potential threats.

 We store and process all our data exclusively in the EU.
 We even store our off-site backups within the EU.

-To improve, debug or prevent fraud on the service, we keep a variety of logs.
-We now make sure logs are destroyed at most 4 months after there collection date.
-We never use those logs of anything else than monitoring and debugging.
+To improve, debug or prevent fraud on SalesQL services, we keep a variety of logs.
+We now make sure logs are destroyed within 4 months of their collection date, and we never use those logs of anything other than monitoring and debugging.

-Our applications heavily pseudonymise data to ensure the privacy of data subjects.
-Any attributes that doesn’t need to remain in it’s original form is truncated to remove any possibility to be linked back to a specific data subject.
+Our applications heavily pseudonymize data to ensure the privacy of data subjects.
+Any attributes that don’t need to remain in their original form are truncated to remove any possibility that they may be linked back to a specific data subject.

-Because we deal with publicly available web data, information removed from a website are also removed from our database.
-But if a data subject wishes to speed up the removal of any in our index, we offer a simple an efficient way to claim email addresses.
-It is then possible to either update the data or entirely remove it.
+Because we deal with publicly available web data, information removed from a website is also removed from our database.
+But if a data subject wishes to speed up the removal of any data in our index, we offer a simple and efficient way to claim email addresses.
+It is then possible to either update the data, or remove it entirely.